Archaeology: Protection

-The protection of archaeological finds for the public from catastrophes, wars and armed conflicts is increasingly being implemented internationally.
-This happens on the one hand through international agreements and on the other hand through organizations that monitor or enforce protection.
-United Nations, UNESCO and Blue Shield International deal with the protection of cultural heritage and thus also archaeological sites.
+The protection of archaeological finds for the public from catastrophes, wars, and armed conflicts is increasingly being implemented internationally.
+This happens, on the one hand, through international agreements and, on the other hand, through organizations that monitor or enforce protection.
+United Nations, UNESCO, and Blue Shield International deal with the protection of cultural heritage, including archaeological sites.
 This also applies to the integration of United Nations peacekeeping.
-Blue Shield International has undertaken various fact-finding missions in recent years to protect archaeological sites during the wars in Libya, Syria, Egypt and Lebanon.
-The importance of archaeological finds for identity, tourism and sustainable economic growth is repeatedly emphasized internationally.
+Blue Shield International has undertaken various fact-finding missions in recent years to protect archaeological sites during the wars in Libya, Syria, Egypt, and Lebanon.
+The importance of archaeological finds for identity, tourism, and sustainable economic growth is repeatedly emphasized internationally.

 The president of Blue Shield International, Karl von Habsburg, said during a cultural property protection mission in Lebanon in April 2019 with the United Nations Interim Force in Lebanon: "Cultural assets are part of the identity of the people who live in a certain place.
 If you destroy their culture, you also destroy their identity.
-Many people are uprooted, often have no prospects anymore and subsequently flee from their homeland."
+Many people are uprooted, often have no prospects anymore, and subsequently flee from their homeland."